Australia–Canada relations: Migration and tourism

+There are direct flights between both nations with Air Canada and Qantas.

 Treaties

 As of 2017 there are 29 Australia–Canada bilateral treaties that cover trade, atomic energy, and science.
 The Canada–Australia Consular Services Sharing Agreement provides for the sharing of consular assistance in certain circumstances.

 Opinion polls

 A 2012 GlobeScan survey of 22 countries suggested that Australians, along with Americans, had the most favourable view of Canada's influence to the outside world.

 According to a 2020 poll by the Lowy Institute, Canada is the most positively perceived country by Australians, with a 79% positivity rating, down from 84% in 2018.
 A 2020 poll by the Macdonald–Laurier Institute similarly showed that Australia, at 71%, was the most positively viewed country by Canadians.
 In the 2022 version of the Lowy Institute poll, Canada was the second most positively viewed country by Australians, with an 80% rating.
 They ranked behind New Zealand in the poll, who garnered a rating of 86%.